-Crowning Music of Awesome: Soundtracks by Yoshitaka Hirota, with Yasunori Mitsuda guest-composing a few tracks on the first two games for extra added flavor.
+Awesome Music: Soundtracks by Yoshitaka Hirota, with Yasunori Mitsuda guest-composing a few tracks on the first two games for extra added flavor.
 Since Hirota is almost unquestionably a disciple of Akira Yamaoka and Mitsuda needsnointroduction, Shadow Hearts' soundtrack manages to be both epic and skin-crawlingly creepy at the same time.

 "Funny Aneurysm" Moment: Margarete.
 This is Mata Hari we're talking about.
 Covenant is set in 1915.
 Anyone else remember what happened to the real one near the end of WWI?
 For those who don't know, the French executed her for spying.

 In Covenant and From The New World, Energy Charge and Entrance spells (boosts Physical/Special Attack by 125-150%) can be utilized to deal tremendous damage when combined with general buff spells, the 'Technical Ring' system, and Lucia/Ricardo's 'Strike Bonus' boost effect.